AndreaCeolin/Functionalism_Contrast_Change/Chapter4/README.md

 # Functionalism_Contrast_Change - Chapter 4

 This folder contains the material developed for the analyses in Chapter 4.
-The material is divided in the following folder:
+The material is divided in the following folders:

 1. **Cantonese**: this folder contains the material developed for the estimation of frequency and functional load of Cantonese word-initial CV sequences, using the Paidologos [Cantonese](https://phonbank.talkbank.org/access/Chinese/Cantonese/PaidoCantonese.html) Corpus .